jesselau76/GPT-Prompts/midjourney-prompt-generator/README.md

 ![Screenshot_20230331_135004](https://user-images.githubusercontent.com/40444824/228998206-a3854415-8ba0-4cf9-ad8e-df8b0ae90ff0.png)

+## Midjourney Wallpaper Prompt Generator
+Midjourney Wallpaper Prompt Generator是一个为方便使用Midjourney的图像生成壁纸的提示生成器。

+### How to use

+Copy the prompt from [here](https://github.com/jesselau76/GPT-Prompts/blob/main/midjourney-prompt-generator/midjourney-wallpaper-prompt-generator.txt) to your chatGPT, and send to him/her using a new chat

+#### /rs "[device]" "[scene]"

+-   This command will generate five wallpaper scenes suitable for the device based on the provided device resolution.
+You can choose to specify a particular scene, or if no scene is specified, it will randomly generate a scene.

+- [device] such as iPhone13, MacbookPro 2023, iPad and so on.

+#### /rp "[device]" "[scene]"

+- This command will generate five wallpaper scenes suitable for the device based on the provided device resolution.
+You can choose to specify a particular scene or it will randomly generate a scene that includes an appropriate photography style suitable for taking photos, including the most suitable camera model.

 ### Disclaimer

 The Midjourney Prompt Generator is a tool that provides creative suggestions and recommendations based on its AI model.
 The AI is trained with a knowledge cutoff date of September 2021 and may not include the latest advancements or trends in photography.
 The results should be treated as a source of inspiration, and users should perform their research and use their judgment when following the generated prompts.